rogerhu/studying-android-studio-internals/Patching-with-Recaf.md

 One of the challenges with Android Studio is that it isn't completely open-source.
 You can build most of the Android dependencies by following
 [these steps](https://github.com/rogerhu/android-studio-builder#step-by-step-guide-for-mac), but there are internal libraries that are private to
 Google.
-You can recompile IntelliJ Community and the plugin, but you can also use this approach patch existing JAR files.
-We used this approach to verify a [memory leak](https://blog.p-y.wtf/gradle-intellij-memory-leak) could be fixed!
+You can recompile IntelliJ Community and the plugin, but you can also use this approach to patch existing JAR files.
+We used this way to verify quickly a [memory leak](https://blog.p-y.wtf/gradle-intellij-memory-leak) could be fixed!

 ## Figuring out where to patch